 WAMA vs. DXJ

 WAMA (WisdomTree U.S. Adaptive Moving Average Fund) and DXJ (WisdomTree Japan Hedged Equity Fund) are both exchange-traded funds - WAMA is a Tactical Allocation fund tracking the WisdomTree U.S. Adaptive Moving Average Index, while DXJ is a Japan Equities fund tracking the WisdomTree Japan Hedged Equity Index.
 Both are passively managed.
-At a 0.38 correlation, their price movements are largely independent.
+A 0.55 correlation means they provide meaningful diversification when combined.
 WAMA charges 0.32%/yr vs 0.48%/yr for DXJ.

 Performance